Seeker14491/distance-db-populator/README.md

 Populate the Distance Database with data from Steam.

 This software is designed to be run with Docker.
-The following environment variables are required to be set:
+The following environment variables should be set:

 - `STEAM_USERNAME` and `STEAM_PASSWORD`: Credentials to authenticate to the Steam servers.
 The account must own Distance, and Steam Guard must be disabled.
 - `DATABASE_URL`: URL of the Postgres DB that will be updated
 - `GRPC_SERVER_ADDRESS`: Address of a [DistanceSteamDataServer](https://github.com/Seeker14491/DistanceSteamDataServer)
+- `MIN_MINUTES_BETWEEN_UPDATES`: Wait at least this many minutes between running the populator

 Optionally, the variable `HEALTHCHECKS_URL` can be set to a [healthchecks.io](https://healthchecks.io/) ping url.